sts10/radiation/README.md

 Adds Markdown support using the kramdown Ruby gem.
 I also created a `/bin/install.rb` as a ghetto bundler installation.
 This is because Radiation now requires 3 Ruby gems not included with Ruby.

 Users now can choose, when creating a new post, whether they want it to be HTML or Markdown. the Markdown flavor if GFM, or GitHub flavored.
 Code blocks are delineated with triplet backticks, and syntax highlighting is supported through coderay.

+**NOTE:** Posts created in older versions of Radiation will still render in HTML, because the post file extension is `.html`.
+Also, users can continue to write posts in HTML by simply choosing HTML every time they create a new post.

 #### What's New in v 0.2.1